-The Counseling and Family Therapy Scholarship Review is an open-access, peer-reviewed, online journal focused on promoting insights of diverse cultural-contextual perspectives to stretch the range of information available for the practice of counseling and systemic psychotherapy.
-The Scholarship Review is a platform for unique perspectives on conventional knowledge and distinctive understandings from marginalized domains of information.
+The Counseling and Family Therapy Scholarship Review (CFTSR) is an open-access, peer-reviewed, online journal focused on promoting insights of diverse cultural-contextual perspectives to stretch the range of information available for the practice of counseling and systemic psychotherapy.
+The Scholarship Review is a platform for unique perspectives on conventional knowledge and marginalized domains of information.
 Faculty, private practice clinicians, non-profit social services staff and graduate students are invited to submit literature reviews, proposed advancements to counseling and systemic theory, social research, clinical case write-ups, personal narratives, concerns of social ethics, contemporary social trends, predictions for future biopsychosocial trends, socio-political commentaries, poetry and short stories.

-Current Issue: Volume 2, Issue 1 (2019)
+Current Issue: Volume 4, Issue 2 (2022)

 Notes on Language in the Clinic in a Lacanian Key